wombleton/gitlaw-nz/acts/N/New Zealand Maori Arts and Crafts Institute Act 1963.md

 *   In this Act, unless the context otherwise requires,---

+    _financial statements_ has the same meaning as in [section 6][32] of the Financial Reporting Act 2013

     _financial year_ means a period of 12 months ending with the last day of March

+    _generally accepted accounting practice_ has the same meaning as in [section 8][33] of the Financial Reporting Act 2013

     _Institute_ means the New Zealand Maori Arts and Crafts Institute